+MONITORING AND REPORTING PROGRAM R5- 2018-0045

+FOR

-MONITORING AND REPORTING PROGRAM R5-2017-0074 FOR U.S. DEPARTMENT OF AGRICULTURE, FOREST SERVICE AND PELORIA MARINAS, LLC DBA DIGGER BAY MARINA SHASTA COUNTY
+U.S. DEPARTMENT OF AGRICULTURE, FOREST SERVICE

+AND

+PELORIA MARINAS, LLC Doing Business As BRIDGE BAY MARINA

+SHASTA COUNTY

 This Monitoring and Reporting Program (MRP) describes requirements for monitoring a wastewater treatment system.
 This MRP is issued pursuant to Water Code section 13267.
-The Discharger shall not implement any changes to this MRP unless and until a revised MRP is issued by the Central Valley Regional Water Quality Control Board (Central Valley Water Board) Executive Officer.
+The Dischargers shall not implement any changes to this MRP unless and until a revised MRP is issued by the Central Valley Regional Water Quality Control Board (Central Valley Water Board) or the Central Valley Water Board's Executive Officer.